ccmbioinfo/osmp/docs/local-dev.md

 ## Mongo

 gnomAD annotations are performed on-the-fly using MongoDB.
 The staging VM and production VM are connected to the MongoDB instance in the CHEO-RI tenancy.
 Since dev VMs are not in the CHEO-RI tenancy, they cannot connect to the MongoDB instance in the CHEO-RI tenancy.
-Instead, in local development, we can connect to [mongodb.ccm.sickkids.ca](mongodb.ccm.sickkids.ca) which currently only support GRCh37 annotations.
+Instead, in local development, we can connect to [mongodb.ccm.sickkids.ca](mongodb.ccm.sickkids.ca) which currently only supports GRCh37 annotations and a small subset of GRCh38 annotations.

 Annotations were imported into mongo using the following command.
 Note that that the headers should not be included in the csv and the order of the fields passed to the `fields` argument should match the order of the fields in the csv.